Badger Face Welsh Mountain Sheep

 Why am I forgotten?

 Today, the majority of Badger Face Welsh Mountain Sheep are bred throughout Wales, however, due to the popularity of the breed, they have extended into most parts of the UK.
 Although luckily not classified as rare, this native breed has unusual characteristics.
 Many pedigree flocks are relatively small, mostly kept by smallholders for their unusual and different markings and their easy management.
 This results in low numbers of lambs brought to commercial markets where they are mainly overlooked for the more commercial breeds.
-Hopefully through the Forgotten Foods programme this unique breed will be recognized for it’s excellent flavour and make it a viable product to support these small – scale producers.
+Hopefully through the Ark of Taste programme this unique breed will be recognized for it’s excellent flavour and make it a viable product to support these small – scale producers.

 Don’t lose me… cook me!